- Hits: 1258

 By SCOTT GROTH

-The Ellendale City Council met February 9 with Mayor Engel and all councilmen present.
-Also attending the meeting were Clerk Louks, Maintenance Supervisor Swearingen, Municipal Liquor Store consultant Gwen Reiss and Ed Reiss.
+The Ellendale City Council met Thursday, February 23 with Mayor Engel and all councilmen present.
+Also attending meeting were Roger Swearingen, city maintenance; Eric Haffner, engineer; Steve Louks, clerk; Gwen Reiss, Municipal Liquor Store; Jeff Johnson, fire department.